qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    you can use to speed up the configuration of the layer styles and automatically view your changes in the map canvas.

-.. tip:: **Styles**
+.. tip:: **Share full or partial properties of the layer styles**

-   The :menuselection:`Style` menu at the bottom of the page allows you to import or export these or part of these properties from several destination (file, clipboard, databse).
+   The :menuselection:`Style` menu at the bottom of the dialog allows you to import or export these or part of these properties from/to several destination (file, clipboard, database).
-   See :ref:`managing-custom-styles`.
+   See :ref:`manage-custom-style`.

 .. note::